You are here

 Doctor of Nursing Practice Executive Leadership Specialty: Preparing Tomorrow’s Leaders Today

-The Doctor of Nursing Practice Executive Leadership Specialty provides seasoned nurse leaders with the knowledge and skills needed to lead complex and changing organizations and health care systems.
+The Doctor of Nursing Practice Executive Leadership Specialty (ELS) equips accomplished nurse leaders with the needed knowledge and skills to lead complex and ever-changing organizations and health care systems.
 This specialty is offered as a track within the Doctor of Nursing Practice Program.

 The curriculum of this specialty provides students the knowledge and skills to:

-- Lead complex organizations by understanding people, organizations and the advanced use of multiple sources of data.
+- Lead complex organizations by understanding people, environments, strategic planning, and the advanced use of multiple sources of data to initiate change.

 - Forecast and monitor trends in patient care, health care legislation and more.